SUSTAINABILITY IN PROJECT DESIGN

-Yes if we start with those general steps:
+Yes, if we start with those general steps:

-For all the benefits to flow from a project, designers should determine which do not need to continue, which are critical and will have the necessary support to continue, and which are important but may not be sustainable by the end of the project.
+For all the benefits to flow from a project, designers should determine which do not need to continue, which are critical and will have the necessary support to continue, and which are essential but may not be sustainable by the end of the project.